In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Results

 \subsubsection{Carbon}

 \\ At \SI{200}{\degreeCelsius}/\SI{11.5}{\hour} the maximum of the C 1$s$ peak was found to be shifted to lower BE upon baking, i.e. a new component at \SI{284.5}{\electronvolt} emerged.
-The peak may be referred to the adsorbed to niobium carbon atoms that are formed upon decomposition of C-C or C-O molecules as a preceding state of carbon prior to the formation of niobium carbide (Figure \ref{fig:XPS_OCFP_detailed}(c)).
+The peak may be referred to the carbon atoms adsorbed to niobium after decomposition of C-C or C-O molecules and be considered as a preceding carbon state prior to the formation of niobium carbide (Figure \ref{fig:XPS_OCFP_detailed}(c)).
 Alternatively, the peak at \SI{284.5}{\electronvolt} may be refereed to the carbonaceous species produced by the X-ray beam during measurements.

 After \SI{15}{\hour} at \SI{230}{\degreeCelsius} a small shoulder at $\approx$\SI{282.9}{\electronvolt} could be additionally resolved within C 1$s$ when the spectrum was left for a longer time for accumulation of the signal after the baking (Figure \ref{fig:XPS_OCFP_detailed}(c)).
 It could be assigned to the formation of Nb-C or Nb-C-O bonds (because of the small percentage, it was not included in the fitting model for building the plot in Figure \ref{fig:Components_area}(b), but in the analysis of the chemical composition after the baking).
 At \SI{300}{\degreeCelsius} and at \SI{400}{\degreeCelsius} the Nb-C peak was located at $\approx$\SI{282.65}{\electronvolt}.
 Within the Nb 3$d$ the peak at approximately \SI{203.37}{\electronvolt} was assigned to Nb-C.